hoddmimes/Distributor/README.md

 #### Distributor Retransmission Cache
 The _Distributor_ keep sent messages in a memory cache.
-In case a subscriber has missed a messsage and request a retransmission the publisher will lookup the the missed message in the cache and retransmitt the message.
+In case a subscriber has missed a message and request a retransmission, the publisher will lookup the the missed message in the cache and retransmit the message.
 The size of the retransmission cache are configured on a multicast group level [setRetransmissionMaxCacheSize​(int pValue)](https://htmlpreview.github.io/?https://github.com/hoddmimes/Distributor/tree/master/javadoc/com/hoddmimes/distributor/DistributorConnectionConfiguration.html#setRetransmissionMaxCacheSize(int))

 ## Distributor Console
-The _Distributor Console_ is a management application.
-The app communicates with other Distrbutor application using _Distributor broadcasts_
+The _Distributor Console_ is a management gui application.
+The app communicates with other Distrbutor applications using _Distributor broadcasts_
-The application will discover other other active Distributor application on the LAN.
-With the application detailed statistics can be retrieved for active publishers and subscribers.
-It is also possible to start retrieving live broadcasts from a specific publisher to se  message rates, subjects published  and message live stream.
+The application will discover  other active Distributor application on the LAN.
+With the console application detailed statistics can be retrieved for active publishers and subscribers.
+It is also possible to start retrieving live broadcasts from a specific publisher to see message rates statistics, subjects published and message live streams.

-The distributor console can be started with the script files _console.sh_ or _console.bat_ In the app the configuration multicast address and port  used by application should be configured.
+The distributor console can be started with the script files _console.sh_ or _console.bat_ In the app the configuration multicast address and port used by application should be configured to match the (configuration multicast) address and port used by other distributor subscribers and publishers.

 ## Broadcast Gateways
-The multicast distribution is possible on LAN and is normally not working in a routed network.
+Multicast distribution is possible on LAN and is normally not working in a routed network.
 However multicast traffic can be _routed_ using a Muticast Routing protocol (PIM, MOSPF etc.) These protocols are normally not enable and require some configuration in routers, if being supported.

 The _Distrbutor_ library includes some code allowing multicast to be _routed_ between two LAN using a P-2-P connection.